Mobile phone insurance

-Games consoles don't come cheap.
-Whether you're a die-hard Playstation fan, an Xbox enthusiast or a Nintendo nerd, choosing the right insurance could save you from paying hundreds to replace a lost console if yours ends up damaged, lost or stolen.
+Choosing the right insurance could save you from paying hundreds of pounds to replace your console if it’s damaged, lost or stolen.

-Some insurance companies will offer discounts if you purchase cover for multiple gadgets with them.
-If you've got other gadgets that need insuring alongside your games console, this could net you some savings.
+Some insurers will offer discounts if you purchase cover for multiple gadgets with them.
+That’ll save you money if you've got other gadgets that need insuring alongside your games console.

-Other circumstances that may be covered under your gadget insurance include loss, theft, cracked screens and mechanical breakdowns, such as blank screens or charging issues.
-Some policies also include worldwide cover - ideal if you travel regularly and want to bring your handheld console to play on the plane.
+Some policies include worldwide cover - ideal if you travel regularly and want to bring your handheld console to play on the plane.

 Cosmetic damage such as scratched casing generally isn't covered under gadget insurance.
 Loss, theft and damage caused by careless behaviour on your part may also cause insurers to reject your claim - you'll need to take reasonable precautions if you want it repaired or replaced.

-Standard gadget insurance deals rarely cover loss of data, such as music, films and games.
+Standard gadget insurance policies don’t usually cover loss of data, such as music, films and games.

-Digital purchases made through official distribution platforms like the PlayStation Store, Xbox Games Store and Nintendo eShop usually let you re-download content that you previously purchased through your account.
-However, if you're using your console to store other files, make sure you back it up using a USB drive or similar device to avoid losing your data.
+Digital purchases made through official distribution platforms like the PlayStation Store, Xbox Games Store and Nintendo eShop usually let you re-download content that you’ve previously bought through your account.

 Contents policies do cover games consoles, although there are a few things to take into account.

-For example, let's say your contents policy covers up to £20,000 of possessions, with a 25% allowance for high risk items.
-If your Xbox or PS4 is stolen along with a television, a couple of laptops, some smartphones and valuable jewellery, the value of your stolen goods could easily exceed £5,000.
+For example, if your contents policy covers up to £20,000 worth of possessions, with a 25% allowance for high risk items.
+If your console is stolen along with a television, a couple of laptops, some smartphones and valuable , the value of your stolen goods could easily exceed £5,000.
 But because of the 25% limit, £5,000 is the maximum amount you'll be able to claim for these items.

-Some gamers may choose not to insure their consoles under a separate policy.
-If you've got a couple of old consoles lying around the house that rarely leave the premises, it may be a better choice to include them under your contents insurance policy.
-Or if you purchased an extended warranty with your console, this may already cover you in case of damage, lessening your need to buy insurance.
+If you've just got a couple of old consoles lying around the house that rarely leave the premises, it’s probably better to include them under your contents insurance policy.